 Purpose

-The purpose of this brief is to confirm the framework for utilising emergency resources to maintain Transport Operations Room (TOR) minimum levels of service during any sudden or unexpected events that impact availability of personnel resources.
-Examples of sudden or unexpected events include a widespread infection such as COVID-19, isolation requirements, flooding, bushfires, force majeure, public transport stoppages or other unforeseen events that impact the ability of TOR staff to attend the TMC for duty and therefore are likely to reduce service to our customers
+The purpose of this brief is to confirm the framework for utilising emergency resources for operationally critical roles maintain Transport Operations Room (TOR) minimum levels of service during any sudden or unexpected events that impact availability of personnel resources.
+The framework is not for the purposes of filling ongoing vacancies nor undermining the industrial rights of employees within the TOR, including where employees take part in lawful industrial action.
+Examples of sudden or unexpected events include a widespread infection such as COVID-19, isolation requirements, flooding, bushfires, , public transport stoppages or other unforeseen events that impact the ability of TOR staff to attend the TMC for duty and therefore are likely to reduce service to our customers.

 Training Requirements